Women-Specific Triathlon Bike Fitting - Unlocking Performance and Comfort

 Sprint and Olympic Distance

-- Hip angle can be tighter (65-75°)
+- Hip angle can be tighter (45-55° for women)

 Half and Full Ironman

-- Open hip angle (75-85°) for better run performance
+- Open hip angle (55-65° for women) to preserve hip flexors for the run

-- More saddle padding acceptable
+- More saddle padding is acceptable — the weight penalty is irrelevant over these distances

 Common Fit Issues and Solutions